 We don't simply avoid some of these instances, we have an entirely different approach which leads us to an entirely different outcome.
 We have installed nearly 500 residential kitchens and thousands of kitchenettes without one single 'call back'.
 The big box stores can throw millions, even billions of dollars to try and get these results and it will still be unattainable for them.
 There is no secret, there is no magic formula, there isn't even a complex set of events that would enable them to achieve these results.
 So why are we so different?

 It all starts with the first contact.
 We come to you!
 There is no need to make several trips to a "home center" where you must try to explain what your kitchen looks like to someone that is miles away.
 We bring our cutting edge design software to your home to create a design for you.
 Being able to see your existing kitchen while making changes and adjustments to a potential design is invaluable.
 Scott and Tammy will come to your home and walk you through the design process.
 Tammy is an avid cook who has been designing kitchens for 12 years and Scott is a cabinet builder with over 20 years of experience installing and building pre-fabricated, semi-custom and custom lines of cabinetry.
 Scott is our lead cabinet installer and will be on your jobsite every day while Tammy coordinates your entire project - making the phone calls so you don't have to.
-As a registered General Contractor with the TRCC, Tammy is more than qualified to make your kitchen remodel run smoothly.
-If your plumbing, wiring, ductwork, etc. is just a couple inches off it can make the cabinet installation come to a halt while they are corrected.
-Having a registered General Contractor spearhead your remodel can make all the difference.
 Quality craftsmanship has enabled us to achieve the results that we have.
 We have had our cabinet installs and finish carpentry in the magazines of Better Homes and Gardens and Elegant Homes, as well as being seen on HGTV.
 Many craftsman out there today unfortunately rely on shortcuts more than they do actual skills of the trade.
 It is far easier to learn shortcuts than it is to learn the tricks of the trade, the tricks of the trade are taught through time and experience while shortcuts are learned from necessity and covering your mistakes.

 If all that still isn't enough to get you to call us, try this... we cost less than the big box stores!
 That's right, not only do we have a far superior track record, one of the best installers in the country, state-of-the-art kitchen design software and a level of customer service unprecedented in the industry, we are less expensive!

-We have numerous references available in the Waco, Temple, Killeen, Bryan, College Station, Houston and Dallas areas as well as some all around the United States so you can be sure that your project will be handled with the utmost care and consideration.
+We install kitchens in Anchorage, Eagle River, Palmer, Wasilla and surrounding areas.
 We believe that a kitchen remodel should be an exciting, hassle-free experience and we work diligently to provide that experience for every client.
 Feel free to call us even if it's only for advice.

 We don't have set business hours.
 Call us anytime, day or night, weekdays or weekends!